bennColl-cs4387/maliks/PLAN.md

 Fast Music Remover aims to provide a fast and lightweight tool for removing music, sound effects, and noise from any media.
 Currently, it supports offline processing but aims to support live feeds in the future.
-The project is known for its near-realtime processing capability, making it efficient for a variety of use cases such as interview editing, social media content preparation, and more.

-### Key Features:
-- 🚀 **Fast Processing**: Processes media at 8% of its original length, making it highly efficient.
-- 🎧 **Noise Removal**: Designed to remove background music, sound effects, and other noise while preserving voice tracks.
-- 🌐 **Offline Media Processing**: Focused on offline analysis but has future plans for live feed support.

 ### My Contribution: Command-Line Interface (CLI)
 - **Task**: Implement a basic CLI for Fast Music Remover that will allow